 Selection of applications for the BIOPHAM European Master

 The selection of applications is coordinated by “the Selection and Examination” Board of the BIOPHAM Master including members of the four partner Universities (UNIPI, UPC, USK, ULILLE).
-Student application for admission in the BIOPHAM programme is entitled for students holding a Bachelor degree in physics, chemistry, physics-chemistry, materials science or nanoscience.
-Candidates awarded with a Bachelor degree in related fields such as pharmaceutical sciences or life sciences with excellent academic records can also be considered.
-However, candidates should provide in the application procedure a convincing demonstration that they have a strong background in chemistry and/or physics.
+Student application for admission in the BIOPHAM programme is entitled for students holding a Bachelor Degree in physics, chemistry, physics-chemistry, materials science or nanoscience.
+Applicants awarded with a Bachelor Degree in related fields such as pharmaceutical sciences or life sciences with excellent academic records can also be considered.
+However, applicants should provide in their application a convincing demonstration that they have a strong background in chemistry and/or physics.

 A FOUR-STEP SELECTION PROCEDURE

 Following the closure of the call for applications, all applications are checked in order to remove incomplete applications (required information is missing or misfiled; compulsory document(s) not provided) and incorrectly completed applications (documents or information provided not in English, illegible documents, unreadable files, etc.).

 All incomplete or incorrectly completed applications are rejected at this initial step.

 Step 1: Evaluation of the “i) Scientific background of undergraduate studies” criterion